-- j) Internet connection and the availability of the reliable communication equipment; - k) Need for translators/interpreters; - Participation of IATA and/or local Authority representatives if acceptable; - m) Grounded fleet and/or aircraft exemptions due to COVID-19; - n) Any certification and/or licence extensions provided by the Authority; - iii.
+- m) Grounded fleet and/or aircraft exemptions due to COVID-19; - n) Any certification and/or licence extensions provided by the Authority; - iii.
 During the Stakeholder Meeting, AO and the Operator shall agree on documentation access means and the technology to be used.
 This may include, temporary access to the Operator's documentation software or documentation server, use of cloud-based documentation sharing solutions or any acceptable means. - iv.
 E-mail is not recommended as the main method for sharing the Operator documentation or any other records to be reviewed by the Auditor due to the traceability issues. - v.
+Need for translators/interpreters shall be carefully reviewed during the remote stakeholder meeting.
+Translators/interpreters shall be assigned to each call scheduled if required. - vi.
+The number of participants per each call needs to be discussed and agreed during stakeholder meeting.
+The number of the Auditee per call should be limited to ensure that the call is manageable. - vii.
+After the videoconferencing technology to be used is determined during the stakeholder meeting, the Operator shall ensure that every Auditee to be scheduled for calls are familiar with the use of the selected technology. - viii.
 AO and the Operator shall also agree on the methodology and techniques to be used for reviewing the records remotely.
 Different methodologies and techniques are described in A1-4 Audit Methodology and Technique section of this document.
 The following approach shall be used for determining the methodologies: - a) The basic list of the records to be examined per scope will be provided by IATA.
 However, AOs may include additional actions requested by the Auditors.
-Also, this list might be updated after Auditor's review of the Operator's documentation. - b) AO shall provide the Operator with the list two weeks in advance to the Opening Meeting. - c) The AO and the Operator shall agree that the relevant records could be easily shared or provided during the remote calls and no additional scanning is required unless they agreed on another acceptable method to review the hardcopy records. - d) The Operator shall review the list and provide audit methods and complete the checklist similar to the following example with the desired and/or technically available option.
+Also, this list might be updated after Auditor's review of the Operator's documentation. - b) AO shall provide the Operator with the list two weeks in advance to the Opening Meeting. - c) The AO and the Operator shall agree that the relevant records could be easily shared or provided during the remote calls and no additional scanning is required unless they agreed on another acceptable method to review the hardcopy records. - d) The Operator shall review the list and provide audit methods and complete in the checklist similar to the following example with the desired and/or technically available option.